Skip to main content

 What should I do if I forget my YubiKey PIN?

-5. If you’re without your YubiKey or forgot your PIN and had to reset, you can still access
+If you’re without your YubiKey or forgot your PIN and had to reset, you can still access CMS IDM by choosing an alternative MFA method during the login process:

-7. Log into Okta as usual until you reach the MFA prompt.
+1. Log into CMS IDM as usual until you reach the MFA prompt.

-9. Click the drop-down list arrow and select an alternate MFA method.
-Figure 7
+1. Click the drop-down list arrow and select an alternate MFA method.

-10. Select a verification method from the list of previously configured options, such as Okta Verify or Google Authenticator
+1. Select a verification method from the list of previously configured options, such as Okta Verify or Google Authenticator.
+Click Retry.

 IDManagement.gov